Mapping a 50-spin-qubit network through correlated sensing: Results

 \subsection{High-resolution measurement of spin frequencies}

-While the sensing of spin chains unlocks new parts of the network and reduces ambiguity by directly mapping the network connections, the spectral resolution for the spin frequencies ($A_i$) remains limited by the nuclear inhomogeneous dephasing time $\tstar \sim \SI{5}{\milli \second}$.
+While the sensing of spin chains unlocks new parts of the network and reduces ambiguity by directly mapping the network connections, the spectral resolution for the spin frequencies ($A_i$) remains limited by the nuclear inhomogeneous dephasing time $\tstar \sim \SI{5}{\milli \second}$ \cite{bradley_tenqubit_2019}.
 Next, we demonstrate high-resolution ($\ttwo$-limited) measurements of the characteristic spin frequency shifts $\deltah{i}$.
-These further reduce ambiguity regarding which spins participate in the measured chains, particularly when a vertex in the chain contains multiple spins (see Fig. \ref{fig:spin_networks}d).
+These frequencies provide a way to label spins, and thus further reduce ambiguity regarding which spins participate in the measured chains, particularly when a spectral region in the chain contains multiple spins (see Fig. \ref{fig:spin_networks}d).

-We isolate the interaction of nuclear spins with the electron spin through an electron-nuclear double-resonance block acting at a selected nuclear-spin frequency band.
+We isolate the interaction of nuclear spins with the electron spin through an electron-nuclear double-resonance block acting at a selected nuclear-spin frequency region.
 The key idea is that the frequency shift imprinted by the electron-spin sensor can be recoupled by controlling the electron spin state.
 We use microwave pulses that transfer the electron population from the $\ket{-1}$ to the $\ket{+1}$ state (Fig. \ref{fig:ENES}b, Methods).
 The nuclear spin is decoupled from quasi-static noise and the rest of the spins, extending its coherence time, while the interaction of interest ($\deltah{i}$) is retained.

 Figure \ref{fig:ENES} shows an example for a nuclear spin at $A_1$, for which we measure a hyperfine shift $\deltah{1} = 14549.91(5)$ Hz and a spectral linewidth of 1.8 Hz (Fig. \ref{fig:ENES}d and e).
 Besides a tool to distinguish individual spins in the network with high spectral resolution, this method has the potential for improved characterisation of the hyperfine interaction in electron-nuclear spin systems.